An Empirically Fast Las Vegas Algorithm for Algebraic Shifting: Computational experiments

 \section{Computational experiments}

 In this section, we report run time and memory consumption data for different algorithms for computing (partial) exterior shifting of different uniform hypergraphs and simplicial complexes with coefficients in varying fields.
+Our experiments were conducted with the computer algebra system \OSCAR, version 1.7.0 \cite{Oscar,OSCAR-book} on Julia 1.12.\footnote{ The timings in the ISSAC extended abstract were obtained using Julia 1.10 and \OSCAR 1.3.1. } To reproduce the results consult the GitHub repository \cite{BenchmarksRepo} for the details.